Asian Inspired Peanut Sauce

 You know how much I love my sisters.
-They were my first little girls and I will do anything they need without hesitation.
-But when my baby sister gave me an e n t i r e bag of peanut butter cups for our trick or treat party I was not pleased.
-Well- I was but at the same time I wasn’t.
+They were my first little girls and they mean the world to me but when my baby sister gave me an entire bag of peanut butter cups for our trick or treat party I was super happy and not pleased at the same time.
 I like my jean size and I like my new jeans.
-I don’t want to have to go out and buy all new ones.
-So I had to find something to do with this leftover Halloween candy.
+I don’t want to have to go out and buy all new ones but peanut butter cups are my weakness. 🙁 So I had to find something to do with this leftover Halloween candy.

 I’ll never get sick of eating them by themselves and I adore them in cookies (right Karlis?) but I wanted to be a little more creative than I usually am.

 There you have it!
 Peanut butter cups in a sauce!
-I should call it peanut butter cup inspired Asian peanut sauce.
-Perfectly balanced.
+Perfectly balanced if you ask me and everyone who ate dinner at my house that night.
 The soy sauce added the Asian inspiration and the vinegar balanced the sweetness.
 It did need more sweetness to stand up to the soy sauce and vinegar so I added the brown sugar.
 A little ground ginger and pepper and this dark, richly smooth sauce is a dream.
-Yannick likes it and he refuses to eat peanut butter.
+Yannick likes it and he refuses to eat peanut butter but for some reason he likes peanut sauce.

 If you want to be creative and try this sauce, prepare your rice and chicken.
 Roast, steam or serve the cauliflower raw.
 Substitute chicken for veggies if you want.